 A. The only soups that DO directly contain gluten are the Curried Cashew Soup (with pearl barley) and the Bavarian Barley Soup (with pearl barley).
 The other soups do not contain gluten ingredients, although they are not certified gluten-free.
 This is mainly because we need to carry forward the same disclaimer that some of our ingredients have: may contain traces of wheat, nuts, soy, sesame, mustard.
 There are a number of people who are gluten-intolerant that do eat our soups and have no problem with them, but unfortunately, we cannot offer any guarantees.

 A. All the soups sit at about 17-18% per 1 cup serving.
 Although they cannot be considered low-sodium, they are certainly on the lower end of sodium levels compared to most commercially available soups (that includes the fresh varieties, not just canned varieties).
-For those that prefer a low-sodium option, we do offer salt-free versions of all our soup flavours, upon special request.
-If ordering online, just include that request in the “Order Notes” section.

 A. Once cooked, the soup lasts in the fridge for up to 4 days.

 A. Yes, definitely!
 Once cooked, the soup keeps well in the freezer for up to 3 months.